 Gustavo was born and raised in the cosmopolitan city of Sao Paulo, Brazil.
 The youngest of three, he followed in his father’s footsteps and grew up playing soccer.
 At the age 7, he played his first soccer tournament and at age 12 he played his first international tournament in La Serena, Chile.
 Gustavo is passionate and thankful for how soccer has impacted his life and he shares his experience and vision in his speech, How Soccer Can Change the World.

 As the co-founder of UNFC, Gustavo is engaged with the local community through soccer programs and as one of the captains of the UNFC soccer team.
-Prior to his involvement with UNFC, as a certified coach, Gustavo coached soccer teams for ages ranging from 6 to 17 in Fairfield County for four years.
+Prior to his involvement with UNFC, as a certified coach, Gustavo coached soccer teams for ages ranging from 6 to 17 in New York and Connecticut for four years.